XeroSpaceAvorion/avorion-asteroid-respawn/README.md

 Note; most of the text below is still applicable, with the notable exception that the script is now automatically called from all existing sector types for which it makes sense.

-This means that calling the script manually is absolutely not necessary, and is in fact can be considered harmless.
+This means that calling the script manually is absolutely not necessary, can in fact can be considered harmful!

 Good luck modding, Regards, - Joeppie.